 What this young guy said was not new to me and most investors think that they are investing because they need to earn high returns.
 In fact, I thought the young guy had at least an idea of how much return he wanted to earn, most people we talk just land up asking for a HIGHER return.
 There is no definition of HIGHER RETURN that they have.

 Investing just for earning return cannot be anyone’s target or AIM.
 Having more money cannot make you happy, but fulfilling your dreams can make you happy.
 All of us have certain dreams in our life and those dreams need to be fulfilled to lead a happy life.
 In the hindsight, we all land up investing for our goals only, it is the long-term Financial goals for which we don’t plan or for that matter, we are not clear.

 Let me explain to you in other words.

-• We all have savings account and we keep money there.
+• We all have a savings account and we keep money there.
 Even though we may not really need the money, but still we are comfortable to keep the money there even at the lowest return.

-• The reason we have our money there is one of our financial goal, that is EMERGENCY.
-So even if we are getting high returns elsewhere, we prefer to meet our goal than to earn high return.
+• The reason we have our money there is one of our financial goals, that is EMERGENCY.
+So even if we are getting high returns elsewhere, we prefer to meet our goal than earn a high return.

 I am not trying to say that we should not be hunting for returns.
-But returns are by product of investing, the main aim is to achieve our Financial Goals.
+But returns are by-product of investing, the main aim is to achieve our Financial Goals.
 Typically people go wrong in Financial Planning when it comes to their Long Term Goals.
-Achieving long term goals involves careful study of few factors.
+Achieving long term financial goals involves careful study of few factors.

-• What will be inflation factor over the years
+• What will be the inflation factor over the years

 • What product mix we have to take so that the goal can be comfortably met